Topics of plans for the section "Knowledge"

 A) compliance with the laws of logic;

-B) following the previously open laws of one or another science;
+B) following the previously discovered laws of a particular science;

 C8.
-You will prepare a detailed answer on the topic " Mature of species of knowledge».
+You have to prepare a detailed answer on the topic " Variety of types of knowledge».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 b) scientific;